ipfabric/docs/README.md

 consumed by the Material Theme to render version switcher at the top of the page.

-### Release a new version of documentation
+### Release New Version of Documentation

-Please be careful -- running `mike` with `--push` will result in immediate changes in the repository (no reviews and such), as described in the taken steps.
+Please be careful -- running `mike` with `--push` will result in immediate changes in the repository (no reviews and such), as described in the steps taken.

 Let's assume that we are on version `4.5` and want to release a brand new `4.6`.
 The current `main` corresponds to the content of the `4.6` release.
 To release